zer0cache/matic-docs/docs/pos/heimdall/modules/governance.md

 ### Vote on proposal

-To vote on a particular proposal
+To vote on a particular proposal:

 ```bash
 heimdallcli tx gov vote 1 "Yes" --validator-id 1  --chain-id <heimdal-chain-id>